 If this is the first teaching job you are trying to get, you likely don’t have what is considered traditional teaching experience.
 But think about historically how you have coped with entering new situations and acclimating to overcome your experience gap.
 Talk about that and how you estimate you can do the same in a new teaching position.
 This is also a great opportunity to ask intelligent questions about how the district/school/that Principal supports new hires.

-Your social media history doesn’t have to just be something which can lose you the job.
+Your social media history doesn’t have to just be something that can lose you the job.
 Have you established a PLN on Twitter?
 Social Media is as much about who you follow as what you post remember!
-Have your participated in any Educational Twitter Chats?
+Have you participated in any Educational Twitter Chats?

 Do you have a blog or blog posts to point to as evidence of the thought you have given your educational approach?